saeddsoqe/Hanafy0.1/README.md

 Our vision
 Everyone has the right to learn. it doesn't matter his color, his gender, his nationality and even the poor people.

-In the board file the schamatic, the layout, 3D model, and a Bill Of Material(BOM) are provided. the used softwares for designing are Eagle for the schamatic and layout, and Fusion 360 for the 3D model.
+In the board file the schamatic, the layout, 3D model, and a Bill Of Material(BOM), graber file are provided. the used softwares for designing are Eagle for the schamatic and layout, and Fusion 360 for the 3D model.
 The Hanafy board features:
   The board based on ARM architecture.
   ESP32 Dev Board.
 Dual core processor.